How it all began

 Stern added, “This fall, we’re inviting teachers to inspire the next generation of global citizens by teaching their students the fundamental value of helping others.”

-UNICEF USA is also grateful for the support of our National Partners HSNi Cares and Key Club, Content Partners Scholastic and Sony Pictures Home Entertainment, and Promotional Supporter Screenvision Media for their support of the 2017 Trick-or-Treat for UNICEF campaign.
+UNICEF USA is also grateful for the support of its National Partner, Key Club, and Content Partner, Sony Pictures Home Entertainment.

 “I often ask myself if kids can really change the world or if it’s just the kids in books and movies,” said Georgia, a student at a school in Minneapolis.
 "Now my answer is yes.
 Since I saw many kids donate to UNICEF, I have proof that kids can change the world.”